ioquatix/ffi-clang/README.md

 Copyright, 2010-2012, by Jari Bakken.
 Copyright, 2013, by Samuel G. D. Williams. <http://www.codeotaku.com>
 Copyright, 2013, by Garry C. Marshall. <http://www.meaningfulname.net>
+Copyright, 2014, by Masahiro Sano.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal